data61/gnaf/gnaf-createdb/README.md

  - DATE_RETIRED in all tables.

 `ADDRESS_DETAIL.POSTCODE` is not declared `NOT NULL`, but has no `NULL` values.
-`LOCALITY.PRIMARY_POSTCODE` is null for 16,029 out of 16,398 rows and '9999' for 9 rows - so probably not useful.
+`LOCALITY.PRIMARY_POSTCODE` is null for 16,029 out of 16,398 rows and '9999' for 9 rows - possibly erroneous?

 There are `LOCALITY` rows:
 - with duplicate `LOCALITY_NAME`; and